savagelysubtle/BIG-BRAIN-Memory-Bank/memory-bank/activeContext.md

 ## Open Questions

+- Are there other folders or files that should have branch-specific treatment?
+- Should we document branch-specific content patterns in a dedicated file?
+- What is the best approach to handle updates to branch-specific content over time?
 - How should we handle the transition period when users migrate from the single-branch to dual-branch structure?
 - What is the best approach to synchronize Memory Bank files between branches